Renahud/quartz-eurostar/content/Tutorial F.md

 Yes can generate tests scripts in various languages, including java / selenium, using a keyword approach.
 In case of java, those keyords would be function calls with parameters extracted from the dataset in Yest.

-The function calls corresponding to the keywords must be implemented by a developer/ automation sepcialist
+The function calls corresponding to the keywords must be implemented by a developer/ automation sepcialist.